Learn more about The Hill School

 Applicants must have been diagnosed with learning disabilities and/or attention deficit disorders by a licensed psychologist, have average to above-average potential, and should not have primary emotional or behavioral difficulties.
 They must be entering grades 1 - 8 in the year of application.
 To learn more about our admissions process, click here.

 Who is on Hill’s Board of Directors?

 Our Board of Directors is a very committed and involved group of individuals with either a close professional or close personal connection to the organization.
-The 2019-20 Board consists of two psychologists who work with children who have learning disabilities, two former Hill School parents, three parents of children with learning differences, one former Head of School for a larger private Pre K-12 school, a retired teacher, a financial software developer, and an attorney.
 This 11-member (all-volunteer) Board is dedicated to ensuring the success of The Hill School of Wilmington.
 More information can be found on our Faculty & Staff page.